dbaarda/DLFUCache/RESULTS.rst

 between jumps, but as the size increases the decay rate is slower, making the cache remember too much history before jumps.

-No surprises for expo and walk loads; T=16.0 wins for expo and LRU wins for walk.
+No surprises for expo, walk, and wave loads; T=16.0 wins for expo and LRU wins for walk and wave.
 Of mild interest is T=16.0 beats LFU for expo, which I believe is due to "early hit stickiness" undermining it.

 The mixed result shows the expected mixed behaviour of the other